ChaZamFr/Riscv-LUT/README.md

 - Install Docker on your systems

-  For Linux, you need to enter the following command in the terminal
+  For Linux or WSL, you need to enter the following command in the terminal

   ```sh
   sudo apt-get update